 Mr Keld Knudsen is the Queensland Director for the Australian Energy Producers, the peak body for Australia's oil and gas industry.
 He has previously worked in the Federal Department of Resources as a Federal Government regulator of offshore petroleum and mineral titles, and as a Government Affairs advisor for Santos Limited, covering Queensland, New South Wales, and the Northern Territory.

-Keld is an experienced policy, communications and government relations professional, and he has extensive experience and in depth understanding of marine policy areas relating to maritime law, marine coexistence, offshore research development and offshore safety issues, and industry-led marine research.
+Keld is an experienced policy, communications and government relations professional.
+He has extensive experience and in depth understanding of marine policy areas relating to maritime law, marine coexistence, offshore research development and offshore safety issues, and industry-led marine research.

 Dr Lyndon Llewellyn | NMSC Ex officio